Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Experiments and results

 \subsection{Ablation Experiments}

-Table \ref{tab:abl} systematically presents the step-wise improvements and ablation analysis on the lightweight baseline UNet-Tiny and the stronger LB-UNet.
-All results are averaged over three independent runs to ensure robustness.
+Table~\ref{tab:abl_mixed} systematically presents the progressive ablation of our proposed framework on the aggregated dataset at resolutions of 256 and 352, alongside comparisons with the lightweight baseline UNet-Tiny-DS and the stronger LB-UNet model.
+All metrics are averaged across three independent runs to ensure statistical robustness.

-First, LB-UNet significantly boosts performance over UNet-Tiny by introducing joint deep supervision for both region and boundary, yielding consistent gains across all five colonoscopy datasets and establishing a solid starting point for further enhancements.

-Building upon this, we introduce task-specific architectural refinements (denoted as US-108K (ST)).
-Although parameter count increases from 38 K (LB-UNet) to 60 K, clear performance improvements are observed on every dataset, with a Dice gain of 0.0155 on the CVC set.
-These results demonstrate that the proposed adaptations better capture the characteristics of colonoscopic images while simplifying hyper-parameter tuning and reducing reliance on complex pre-processing such as genetic algorithms.
+First, LB-UNet significantly improves upon UNet-Tiny-DS by introducing joint deep supervision over both regions and boundaries.
+Building upon this foundation, we incorporate task-specific architectural refinements, denoted as UltraSeg (ST).
+Despite increasing the parameter count from 38K (LB-UNet) to 60K, marked Dice improvements are observed at both resolutions.
+The proposed adaptive strategy more effectively captures the distinctive characteristics of colonoscopic images, while streamlining hyperparameter tuning and alleviating reliance on complex preprocessing techniques such as genetic algorithms.

-Subsequently, we inserted two progressively dilated layers after the third downsampling stage by introducing the Enhanced Dilated Block (EDB), yielding the US-108K (ST+EDB) variant.
-Parameter count rose to 108K, yet performance jumped markedly—Dice on the Kvasir set improved by 0.0361, a substantial gain for a sub-0.1M segmentation model.

-Finally, our cross-layer, attention-guided module tailored for multi-center/multi-modal data delivered further, steady improvements on the pooled datasets at the cost of only a few thousand extra parameters, demonstrating that pronounced distributional gaps can be mitigated within an ultra-lightweight backbone.
-Throughout these ablations, we kept channel widths unchanged to maintain the desired model size.
-This bottom-up lightweight model construction scheme accurately switches parameter growth to Dice's indicator growth at each step, and FLOPs do not significantly increase or even decrease, achieving SOTA lightweight within 0.15 G.

-We note that publicly available, fully annotated multi-modal and multi-center colonoscopy datasets remain scarce, limiting broader validation on larger-scale heterogeneous data; expanding data sources is an important next step.